lischen2014/My-Case-Tracker/README.md

-## What if I want change the name of CSV?
+## What if I Want Change The Name of CSV?

 Change `$Filename`line to  under **variables** block